hashkrish/se2001-notes/question_papers/22t2/oppe1/set_1.md

 Write a script that reads two inputs from the stdin.

-- The first line is a directory name present in the current directory
+- The first line is a directory name present in the current directory.

-- The second line is a filename
+- The second line is a filename.

 Print `present` if the file is present in the directory else print `absent`